cwen13/cwen13/README.md

 ## KNOWLEDGE

+I finished CWRU web development code camp in May and I am working on expanding my knowledge and skills.
+I am looking to starting making websites for anyone and colloborating on projects in the mean time.

 I have used Python to create various website scrappers utilizing Selenium and beauitfulSoup.

 Have a cursory knowledge but not working on of lisp, I want to expand on this in time.

-I finished CWRU code camp in May and am working on expanding my knowledge and skills.

 ## COLLABORATION